jgoguen/calibre-kobo-driver/README.md

 1. Select the book(s) you want to send to your device.
 1. Click the **Send to device** button.

+## Hyphenation
+This plugin includes the ability to add soft hyphens to converted ePubs.
+Soft hyphens are just like regular hyphens except that soft hyphens are only visible where they occur as the last character of a line, giving you the nice hyphenation expected of professional books.
+Enabling hyphenation requires a little work:

+1. Download the LibreOffice (or OpenOffice) hyphenation dictionary for your language
+	1. This will be a file with the 'oxt' extension.
+This is just a ZIP archive with a different name.
+1. Unzip the OXT file and look for the file named as `hyph_[language].dic`.
+1. Copy the hyphenation dictionary to the KoboTouchExtended configuration directory
+	1. To find the configuration directory, open calibre's preferences, choose **Miscellaneous**, and click **Open calibre configuration directory**
+	1. Go to the **plugins** directory
+	1. Go to the **KoboTouchExtended** directory, creating it if it does not exist.
+1. Copy the hyphenation dictionary as `hyph.dic` for the default hyphenation dictionary if no other can be found
+1. Enable extra hyphenation languages by copying the hyphenation dictionaries as `hyph_[lang].dic`, where `[lang]` is the ISO 639 3-letter language code

 # Reporting a Bug
 Found a bug with this plugin?
 Great!
 Please use the Github issue tracker to send me reports of issues or questions.
 Under no circumstances should I be emailed directly unless I have asked to have something sent to me.
 Any emails I haven't asked for will be silently ignored.
 Everyone can benefit from a public bug tracker, but only one person benefits from a private email.